OverwatchSecurity/docs/getting_started.md

 ##### Regenerating identity file

-At any point you might want to recreate the ssh identity keys, if you do you will need to register the device again, as it will appear to Overwatch as a completely new and unrelated device.
+You can recreate the ssh identity keys at any point, if you do you will need to register the device again, as it will appear to Overwatch as a completely new and unrelated device.

 ```bash
 $ sudo overwatchd --generate-keys --override